Legoclones/password-cracking/README.md

     * `sort file1.txt > file2.txt; uniq file2.txt > file3.txt` - these commands sort all the lines alphabetically, then removes all duplicate lines
     * `tr -cd '[:alnum:]\n ' < file1.txt > file2.txt` - this removes all non-alphanumeric characters (except newlines and spaces), which can be helpful when dealing with symbols that aren't available on a normal keyboard
     * `comm -23 <(sort file1.txt) <(sort file2.txt) > file1.txt` - this command keeps everything that's unique in file1.txt (or everything in file1.txt that's NOT in file2.txt), this can eliminate duplicates across wordlists

-## Times
-**Based off of my personal computer's specs.
-I have an i7-10510U processor (8 processing threads, 1.80 GHz base processing speed), 12 GB of RAM, and a Solid State Drive.
-These times were also computed with no/few other programs running.*

 ## Individualized Wordlists
 The point of list of details is to find words that aren't on my wordlist, or uncommon words/phrases